OVGU-VET-TechEd/AI-Industry-HR-Workshop/slides.md

 - Workforce Planning

 Ask participants to vote for one option and briefly explain their choice.

-By the end of this workshop participants will be able to:

-- Define Artificial Intelligence (AI)
-- Explain AI applications in HR
-- Apply AI tools in recruitment and training
-- Evaluate benefits and challenges of AI in HR

----

 ## What is Artificial Intelligence?